EthereumCommonwealth/DexNS/README.md

 Addresses or data can be accessed from the external contract.
 Naming Service content can't be blocked, removed or censored in any other way.
 Everyone is allowed to do whatever he/she wants with it.

+# How do I register my ERC20/ERC223 token on DexNS?

+Coming soon ...

 ### Metadata specification

 As DexNS is planned to be used as crosschain smart-contract naming service, I advise to use the first flag for chain identifier.
 User interface that will work with DexNS **MUST** warn user if he is trying to send a transaction by the DexNS name that doesn't match the currently selected network.